 I know I’m not the only one who’s hurting over recent events in our nation.
 I’m certainly not the only person praying for our country to figure out a way to come together and stop allowing differences of opinion to lead to a loss of civility.
-One of the best things about America is our diversity, and yet we’ve become increasing divided.
+One of the best things about America is our diversity, and yet we’ve become increasingly divided.

 Even though I don’t have the answers, I’m encouraged that my community is having a service of unity this evening.
 Maybe, just maybe, if all communities around the country begin listening to each other and addressing issues we can start to see changes.
 Little changes, when multiplied around the country, can become big changes.
 I look forward to doing whatever I can do locally to make this community a welcoming place of opportunity and acceptance for anyone who lives here.